Mariner Finance Personal Loans Review

 Mariner Finance may not be a household name quite yet, but the company has grown tremendously since its founding in 2002.
 Currently, the company boasts 450 branches in 22 states, although you can apply for many of Mariner’s financial products — including their personal loans, up to certain limits — online no matter where you live.

 Currently, Mariner offers home loans, auto loans, and personal loans along with a variety of financial resources aimed at helping consumers improve their financial lives.
-However, their personal loans have become an especially popular option for consumers with poor credit.
+However, their personal loans have become an especially popular option for consumers who need personal loans for poor credit.

 Mariner Finance Personal Loans: Key Takeaways